TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 The default LCD settings are full brightness and full blank or off.
 Change these by pressing the second Pad on the right (blue) and then press [NXT]4x (four times), then press [*Cm]2x - when *bb* shows in info bar at bottom press [678] key once, press [ADD] then [EXE].
 The LCD Brightness is then set to 25 percent.
-Do then same for the blank setting use *db* and 2 - this sets the blank LCD to 6 percent.
+Do the same for the blank setting use *db* and 2 - this sets the blank LCD to 6 percent.

+Also note that the LCD timeout is set for 5 minutes (change with *tb*n).
+After that it will either blank or dim depending on the setting *db*n.
+When the LCD has dimmed or blanked a first keypress is ignored - it is used to restore the LCD to its selected brightness.
 ```
 <p align="left">
 <img src="images/picD.jpg" height="200" />